-- (c) the need to ensure access to information relating to the conditions for issuance of licences and licensing procedures; - (d) the need to ensure that the licensing procedures are simple and that licensing services are accessible to a person applying for a license; - (e) cost effectiveness of the licensing process; - (f) the importance of declaring and upholding proper standards of conduct by licensees; - (g) the need to promote efficiency and effectiveness in the administration of the licensing processes; and - (h) the licensing processes are undertaken in a fair and transparent manner. - 4.
-The relevant licencing authority shall ensure that the process of applying for a licence under this Act is efficient by-
+- (e) cost effectiveness of the licensing process; - (f) the importance of declaring and upholding proper standards of conduct by licensees; - (g) the need to promote efficiency and effectiveness in the administration of the licensing processes; and - (h) the licensing processes are undertaken in a fair and transparent manner. - 4.
+A licensing authority shall ensure that the process of applying for a licence from the respective authority is efficient and effective by -